dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies_actions_info.rst

 .. note::
    - Run this module from a system that has direct access to Dell OpenManage Enterprise.
-   - This module supports both IPv4 and IPv6 address for *hostname*.
+   - This module supports both IPv4 and IPv6 address.